Tech

 Figure’s robots just sorted packages for 200 hours straight

 Recently we’ve seen a lot of marathon-running, kickboxing, and moonwalking robots show off some impressive feats.
-But if bipedal humanoid robots are really going to be the multi-trillion dollar industry that Elon Musk predicts, they are going to need to do some economically valuable work.
+But if bipedal humanoid robots are really going to be the multitrillion-dollar industry that Elon Musk predicts, they’re going to need to do some economically valuable work.

-Early this morning, the San Jose, California-based robotics company completed that kind of robotic flex: its Figure 03 robots worked a demonstration package sorting line for 200 hours straight.
-In a post on X, Figure founder and CEO Brett Adcock said that what started as a planned eight-hour challenge turned into a marathon sorting shift spanning 9 days.
+Early this morning, Figure, a robotics company based in San Jose, California, completed that kind of robotic flex: its Figure 03 robots worked a demonstration package-sorting line for 200 hours straight.
+In a post on X, Figure founder and CEO Brett Adcock said that what started as a planned eight-hour challenge turned into a marathon sorting shift spanning nine days.

-The live-streamed video showed a count of 249,560 packages sorted over 200 hours — that’s 8 days and 8 hours — the equivalent of 25 human 8-hour shifts.
+The livestreamed video showed a count of 249,560 packages sorted over 200 hours — that’s eight days and eight hours — the equivalent of 25 human eight-hour shifts.
 All with no bathroom or meal breaks.

-The challenge started as a “Man vs. Machine head-to-head” challenge to see who could sort more packages over 10 hours – the Figure 03 robot, or Aime the human intern.
-Adcock noted:
+The challenge started as a “Man vs. Machine head-to-head” challenge to see who could sort more packages over 10 hours: the Figure 03 robot or Aime, the human intern.

 Adcock added his prediction to the post: